-Criteria JORC Code explanation Commentary Whether sample compositing has been applied.
-Orientation of data in relation to geological structure 1 9 • N/A Sample security The measures taken to ensure sample security.
-Samples were delivered via commercial courier company Audits or reviews The results of any audits or reviews of sampling techniques and data.
+Cr iteria JORC Code explanation Commentary • Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. • N/A If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. • Sample security • The measures taken to ensure sample security.
+Samples were delivered via commercia courier company • Audits or reviews • The results of any audits or reviews of sampling techniques and data.
 Not applicable